Last Updated: June 3, 2026

 Download

-Click on the Download icon above to open the Enter Estimates Workflow.pdf file.
+Click the Download icon above to open the Enter Estimates Workflow.pdf file.

-Update Journal Enter Estimates Workflow - 15 minutes
+Update Journal on Enter Estimates Workflow - 15 minutes

-Journal Question: How do I see estimating duration, work, and cost as an integral part of project management, and in what ways have I been able to apply the principles of detailed scope definition, duration and work estimation, and resource allocation to create a comprehensive and adaptable project plan with Microsoft Project?
+Journal Question: How do you see estimating duration, work, and cost as a key part of project management?
+How will you use scope definition, estimating, and resource allocation in Microsoft Project to create a solid and flexible project plan?

-Complete Exercises on Enter Estimates (2 hours 4 minutes)
+Complete the Exercises for Enter Estimates (4 hours 50 minutes)

-Calculate PERT: In an exercise, you will create custom fields to calculate PERT for the duration and enter estimates for your Master Project.
+Calculate PERT: You will create custom fields to calculate PERT-based duration estimates during an exercise, and then use those estimates in your Master Project.

-Assign Resources: You will assign resources for all detail tasks in an exercise and then for your Master Project.
+Assign Resources: Finally, you will assign resources to all Activities in an exercise and then in your Master Project.
+This allows the Calculation Engine to determine duration, work, and cost.

 Definitions